tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 of 72 CPU cores.

-Note, `runWF` can be used with most queueing systems as it is based on utilities from the `batchtools` package, which supports the use of template files (*`*.tmpl`*) for defining the run parameters of different schedulers.
+Note, `runWF` can be used with most queueing systems as it is based on utilities defined by the `batchtools` package, which supports the use of template files (*`*.tmpl`*) for defining the run parameters of different schedulers.
 To run the following code, one needs to have both a `conffile` (see *`.batchtools.conf.R`* samples [here](https://mllg.github.io/batchtools/)) and a `template` file (see *`*.tmpl`* samples [here](https://github.com/mllg/batchtools/tree/master/inst/templates)) for the queueing system available on a system.
 The following example uses the sample `conffile` and `template` files for the Slurm scheduler provided by this package.

-The resources can be appended when the step is generated, or it is possible to add these resources later with the `addResources` function.
+The `resources` list can be appended when a workflow step is generated.
+Alternatively, one can append these resource specifications to any step of a pre-generated `SYSarsList` with the `addResources` function.

 ``` r
 resources <- list(conffile=".batchtools.conf.R",